TechieNK/cognizance-freshers-tasks/cognizance2020/cognizance2020/content/post/git_operation.md

 description = "Getting familiar with Git operations"
 +++

+To use Git, developers use specific commands to copy, create, change, and combine code.
+These commands can be executed directly from the command line or by using an application like GitHub Desktop or Git Kraken.

 ## Basic Operations

 > The following is a summary of basic git operations: